Adiele Afigbo: Early life and education

 Afigbo was born at Ihube, Okigwe, in present-day Imo State.
-His formal education began in 1944 at Methodist Central School, Ihube where he came under the influence of remarkably dedicated teachers, the most outstanding of whom was Mr. Oji Iheukumere, the head teacher, a native of Uzuakoli, in today's Abia State who was a noted church musician and disciplinarian.
+His formal education began in 1944 at Methodist Central School, Ihube where he came under the influence of remarkably dedicated teachers.
+The most outstanding of them was Mr. Oji Iheukumere, the head teacher, a native of Uzuakoli, in today's Abia State who was a noted church musician and disciplinarian.
 At Ihube Central School Afigbo's brilliance manifested early which made his teachers encourage him to go to secondary school in spite of the opposition of his parents who were intimidated by the cost of post-primary education.
 He succeeded in his bid and went to St. Augustine's (CMS) Grammar School, Nkwerre Orlu in Imo State. with an Okigwe Native Administration scholarship won in a competitive examination.
-There again he came across a crop of teachers who left a definite imprint on him.
-Foremost among those were Mazi F. C. Ogbalu, a teacher of Igbo language and culture and the founder of the Society for Promoting Igbo Language and Culture, C.G.I.
+There, again, he came across a crop of teachers who left a definite imprint on him.
+Foremost among those were Mazi F. C. Ogbalu, a teacher of Igbo language and culture and the founder of the Society for Promoting Igbo Language and Culture; C.G.I.
 Eneli a history graduate of the University College, Ibadan and E. C. Ezekwesili, the principal of the college and a history graduate of the University of Southampton, UK.
-These three helped to determine his future academic career.
-From St. Augustine's Grammar School Afigbo gained admission to study history at University College, Ibadan (then affiliated with University of London), with a scholarship from the government of Eastern Nigeria.
+These three teachers helped to determine his future academic career.
+From St. Augustine's Grammar School, Afigbo gained admission to study history at University College, Ibadan (then affiliated with University of London), with a scholarship from the government of Eastern Nigeria.
 There again, he met scholars noted for their brilliance and beneficent influence – J.D.
 Omer-Cooper, J.C.
 Anene, J.F.
 Ade Ajayi and Kenneth Onwuka Dike.
 There were also his colleagues – Obaro Ikime and Philip Igbafe who not only read history with him, but with him went on to pioneer the "made in Nigeria PhD" at the infant University of Ibadan with the help of post-graduate scholarships awarded by the university to the best graduating students.
-Adiele Afigbo had not only graduated top of his class, but also was the first among his colleagues to complete his PhD With this, he became the first person ever to receive a doctoral degree from a Nigerian university.
+Adiele Afigbo had not only graduated top of his class, but also was the first among his colleagues to complete his PhD.
+With this, he became the first person to receive a doctoral degree from a Nigerian university.